Large-scale Pre-trained Models are Surprisingly Strong in Incremental Novel Class Discovery: Experiments

 \subsection{Implementation Details}

 \textbf{\ours and \ourspp.} By default, \vitbsixteen~\cite{Dosovitskiy2020AnII} is used as the backbone $g$ with DINO~\cite{Caron2021EmergingPI} initialization for all data sets.
-The 768-dimensional output vector $\vz \in \R^{768}$, from the $[CLS]$ token followed is used as the deep features extracted from a given image.
+The 768-dimensional output vector $\vz \in \R^{768}$, from the $[CLS]$ token is used as the deep features extracted from a given image. $g$ is frozen during training.
 Following the backbone, one \textit{\cosnormed} linear layer (without bias) is randomly initialized as the task-specific classifier $h\tst$ with $\classes\tst$ output neurons.
-The backbone $g$ is frozen during training.
-Soft pseudo-labels self-supervised are generated using the \sinkhorn~\cite{Cuturi2013SinkhornDL, Caron2020UnsupervisedLO} algorithm with default hyper-parameters (number of iterations = 3 and $\epsilon=0.05$).
+Soft pseudo-labels self-supervised are generated using the \sinkhorn~\cite{Cuturi2013SinkhornDL,Caron2020UnsupervisedLO} algorithm with default hyper-parameters (number of iterations = 3 and $\epsilon=0.05$).

-\textbf{Training.} For each individual task, we train the model for 200 epochs on the given unlabelled data set $\data\tst$ with the same data augmentation strategy~\cite{Chen2020ASF} in all the experiments.
+\textbf{Training.} At each step, we train the model for 200 epochs on the given unlabelled data set $\data\tst$ with the same data augmentation strategy~\cite{Chen2020ASF} in all the experiments.
 After the discovery stage, \ourspp further conducts \compfr training on the unified model $f\tstot$ for 200 epochs.
 A cosine annealing learning rate scheduler with a base rate of 0.1 is used.
 The model is trained on mini-batches of size 256 using SGD optimizer with a momentum of 0.9 and weight decay $10^{-4}$.
 The temperature $\tau$ is set to 0.1.